brbrainerd/The-Tales-of-Nexus-Way/Cassius Lucian/Cassius Lucian - B.R. Brainerd's Character Notes.md

 > "Mother taught me that having a vulnerability need not make one weak.
 I choose carefully when to let down my guard, when to let others see the boy beneath the bandages.
 In the past, this has helped patients trust in their healing."

-> "I find comfort in precision - in the terminology of the healing arts, and in carefully coded notes about the tableau of souls.
+> "I find comfort in precision - in the terminology of the healing arts, and in carefully coded notes about the tableau of souls I see daily.
 Doctor Lucian says I process my observations like an alchemist concocts a tincture: carefully, and in measured doses.
-When you have witnessed proof against the lie of the immortality of human souls, and when you yourself live behind a veil of necessary lies...sometimes the only way js forward, to shut up and treat the man in front of you."
+When you have witnessed proof against the lie of the immortality of human souls, and when you yourself live behind a veil of necessary lies...the only way is forward, to shut up and treat the man in front of you."

 > "The Mirror helps.
 Through its prism, all thought becomes clearer.
 Mother would say that I am too young to yearn for an earlier time, but in Nexus Way, survival often means growing up faster than the artificial sun can set."